jedikayle/mcb185_homework/participation.md

 - Week 2
     + Study Group with Sophia L and Carolina M
     + Attended Class on Tuesday
+    + I met Malik on Thursday
+    + Attended Class on Thursday
 - Week 3
 - Week 4
 - Week 5